-- Astronomy and time: Find out about the history of timekeeping with Britain's National Maritime Museum.
+- The Story of Time: Find out about the history of timekeeping with Britain's National Maritime Museum.

 - John Harrison and the Longitude problem: Find out how a very persistent, 18th-century clockmaker developed chronometers (super-accurate clocks) that worked at sea (another excellent page from Britain's National Maritime Museum).